 Water: Water thoroughly and allow the top inch of soil to dry out between waterings.
 Put mandevilla plant in a pot with drainage holes to prevent soggy soil.

 Humidity: If relative humidity falls below 50%, use a cool-mist room humidifier or place the pot on a tray of wet pebbles.

 Soil: Use a fast-draining potting mix.
 You can use an all-purpose mix and add a little perlite.

-Fertilizer: Feed every 2 weeks with a high-phosphorous fertilizer while plant is growing and flowering.
+Fertilizer: Feed every 2 weeks with a high-phosphorus fertilizer while plant is growing and flowering.